 Here at Norwich Sunblinds, as an independent family business, we can bring you a wide variety of fabric designs from some of the leading providers in home furnishings.
 We can even create the soft furnishings to complete your look.
 You can experience the designs for yourself in our showrooms or during an in-home design consultation.

-6 – Pastels and white: a contemporary mix
+6 – Pastels and white blinds: a contemporary mix

 For those who opt for white in their home décor, a neutral colour with a contemporary feel, pastel colours are the ideal choice for soft furnishings.
 A white wall or white sofa will make a blush pink, sherbet lemon or pale peppermint really stand out.
 During an in-home consultation you can see samples of our fabrics and chat through ideas for colours schemes with a Norwich Sunblinds expert.

-7 – Use pastels to set the mood
+7 – Use pastels for your blinds to set the mood

 Pastels such as aqua blue, mint green and pale pink can introduce a sense of calm to a room as well as a subtle pop of colour.
 Pale yellow vanilla tones are ideal for living room blinds or bedroom curtains, can create a relaxing ambience.
 However, though softer than brights such as poppy red and sunflower yellow, do not underestimate pastels, you can make an impact with these colours.
-Opt for fabrics with a dramatic pattern overlaid or layer fabrics in similar colours in contrasting textures and designs.
+Choose pastels for your curtains and blinds from fabrics with a dramatic pattern overlaid or layer fabrics in similar colours in contrasting textures and designs.

 Discover your perfect pastels on an in-home design consultation with Norwich Sunblinds.